vedant-4009/smart-finance-ai/README.md

 The application includes an AI-powered Finance Assistant using OpenRouter.

-The assistant can answer questions such as:
+The assistant can answer personal finance questions such as:

 ```text
 What is my total spending?